-This study provides insight to urban development and land use changes as determined by individual property owners at certain time or the other depending on the trend of socio-economic development around a university community.
-This, without any doubt, influences the pattern and direction of the development in the area.
+This study provides insight to urban development and land use changes as determined by individual property owners at certain time or the other depending on the developmental and socio-economic trend at a point in time which influences the pattern and direction of the development in the area.
 One of the major findings was that the immediate environment of the university campus is the most developed area, living the rest of the study area (i.e. Iworoko community) with a minimal but yet tangible effects of the presence of the university.
 Secondly, there are lots of higher order services still not available at the community despite the presence of the university.
 For instance, the facilities available in the two medical centres in the community are owned by the state government (i.e. Iworoko community health centre and Egulusi medical centre).
-Looking at the level of these facilities, they cannot handle major medical cases.
+Looking at the level of facilities, they cannot handle major medical cases.
 Thus, patients are forced to go to either the Ekiti State University Teaching Hospital (EKSUTH), Ado-Ekiti or visits the Federal Medical Centre, Ido-Ekiti; a far distance town from the study area.
-Besides, another very important finding is the erratic nature of power supply in the area which needs government attention due to high population of students.
+Prominent among the findings is the erratic nature of power supply in the area which needs government attention due to high population of students.

-Based on these findings in the study, the following measures are recommended as policy guidelines toward a sustainable urban land use management in the study area.
+Based on major findings in the study, the following recommendations are put forward as policy guidelines toward a sustainable urban land use management in the study area.
 There should be in place a monitoring agent to guide the direction and coherence of development in the study area.
 This will forestall the haphazard pattern of development that is rampart in the area.
 Aside, there should be tremendous investment to provide adequate funds in building of resourceful environment focusing on standard housing units to enhance productivity of residents.
 Higher order services should be made available in the community to check incessant trips made to the state capital by all the residents of the community.
-The medical facilities in the environment should be upgraded to handle emergent medical cases rather than sending all to EKSUTH.
+The medical facilities in the environment should be upgraded to handle emergency medical cases rather than sending all complex cases to EKSUTH.
 Besides, essential services like power supply in the area need urgent attention.
 Government should provide transformer to facilitate adequate electricity supply that will curb erratic nature of power supply in the area.
-This will boost the level of socioeconomic activities in the area.